anniejw6/modmarg/cran-comments.md

 > Have the issues why your package was archived been fixed?
 Please explain this in the submission comments.

-This package was archived because it was not updated to comply with R 4.0.0 and specifically the switch of having data.frame() and read.table() use stringsAsFactors = FALSE by default.
-This change caused some of the tests to fail because the function outputs had data.frames with characters but the expected output had data.frames with factors.
+This package was archived because it was not updated to comply with the change in R 4.0.0 to use a stringsAsFactors = FALSE default.
+This change caused tests expecting factors in data.frames to fail on encountering strings.

-This has been resolved by specifying that the expected output should be data.frames with characters and by specifying stringsAsFactors = FALSE where data.frames are created as part of the expected output.
+This has been resolved by specifying that the expected output should be data.frames with characters, and has been kept backwards-compatible by specifying stringsAsFactors = FALSE where data.frames are created.

 # Version 0.9.6